 Response: As the survey of sea otters is a census, the amount of area surveyed is constant among years (see response to the editor and the previous comment).
 We like this figure as it provides a visualization of the relative distribution of otters and the center of mass through time.
-We think it compliments figures 1 and 2 but are open to moving it to the supplement if the editor requests.
+We think it complements Figures 1 and 2 but are open to moving it to the Supplement if the editor requests.

 I was a little concerned that transect and quadrat data have been combined in their data synthesis.
 Do they have samples where the same species is counted in both quads and transects to demonstrate that they get similar density estimates?
 I have found that estimates from these two methods can be very different because of the amount of time the diver searches each square meter.
 The authors say they avoid cryptic species which is wise, but I can say from experience that transects and quads get very different counts for sea urchins (speaking based on datasets I have used extensively) because divers in quads find urchins under ledges and in crevices that are missed on transects.
 If this is not true in the authors' data sets maybe they could show that in a supplement by comparing data collected in both ways from the same sites.?
 At the least they could check that the basic patterns they report are consistent even if you limit analysis to one data type (if so fine to just assert-it was not clear how much data mixing had gone on so this may be a mostly irrelevant point on my part).
-Response: The three historical surveys by Kvitek et al. and our surveys do vary in their methods with (summarized briefly in Table S1).
+Response: The three historical surveys by Kvitek et al. and our surveys do vary in their methods (summarized briefly in Table S1).
 The Kvitek surveys in 1987 were an epic, all underwater ordeal.
 The 1995 and 1999 surveys were conducted using video and post-processing of the video (and included both quadrats and transects).
 Our surveys in 2015 were exclusively underwater and while we only reported transect results, we did conduct both transect- and quadrat-based surveys.
 We only report the transect information because it was focused on surveying other things and the methods in this paper were getting overwhelming, but the quadrats did identify sea urchins and quadrat-level and transect-level information do not suggest notably different values for urchins or other invertebrates.

 I do not understand why kelp growth rate is hypothesized to depend on otter growth rate (e.g. figure 4).
 I guess my default assumption would have been that kelp growth rate would it depended on otter density in some way, not on the change in otter density….
 Response: To make comparisons among sites we need to convert all of the sites into comparable units.
 In the absence of information about the area of habitat available at each site for kelp or sea otters - not all areas have similar topography or have similar amount of shallow habitat, but we have no direct measure of available habitat – we cannot calculate a defensible absolute density measure for sea otters or kelp.
 However, measures of growth rate are comparable among sites and among times because the amount of area at each site scales out of this calculation.
 We agree that sea otter density might be a reasonable driver of change in kelp, but over long-periods, changes in sea otter and kelp populations are best described by their growth rates.